Yes, you will learn to speak German in this class.

 Tuition doesn’t include your books, but it does include all the extra materials I share with you in the Client Corner and via email.
 (I have a LOT of additional materials.)
 Tuition is due per guidelines set for each individual class; there are no refunds.
 If you are unable to take a class, you may donate your spot to another learner.
 All German learners under 18 must have a parent or guardian copied on all emails.
 Now let's get back to German!

-Current and Future German Classes
+Future German Classes

 Frequently Asked Questions (FAQs): Taking a German class